 All terrorists believe they are fighting for a just cause

-What is it that motivates Osama bin Laden and his fellow terrorists?
-Oddly enough, the husband of five wives is fighting for the family.
+What is it that motivated Osama bin Laden and his fellow terrorists?
+Oddly enough, the husband of five wives claimed to be fighting for the family.
 Think of him as an Islamic James Dobson.

 Muslim author Harun Yahya describes non-Islamic (infidel) cultures where “an extreme feeling of distrust prevails.
 When there is no reason for one to be sincere, honest, reliable or well-behaved, nothing stands in the way of dissimulation, falsehood, or betrayal.
 The members of such societies have ‘cast God away behind their backs with contempt’ and thus never acknowledged the fear of God.
 In an environment without religion, the first concept to be eliminated is that of the family.
 Values such as loyalty, fidelity, allegiance, love, and respect, which sustain the family, are totally abandoned.”

 As an American infidel, I believe in sincerity, honesty, reliability, family, loyalty, fidelity, allegiance, love, respect, and God.
-(And I agree with the Islamic teachings against abortion, alcohol and drug abuse, racism, pollution, and other social ills.)
-So, I agree with bin Laden’s “focus on the family.”
+(And I agree with the Islamic teachings against abortion, drug abuse, racism, pollution, and other social ills.)
+So, I guess on many issues, I would have agreed with the hunted terrorist’s “focuson the family.”

 Many terrorists believe they are fighting for a holy cause

 But what turns pro-family advocate bin Laden into a holy terror?
 His faith.
 I spent some time reading the Koran (or Qur’an as they prefer to spell it).
 I found out rather quickly how terrorists can justify their actions.